axonivy/docker-samples/ivy-monitoring-prometheus/README.md

 ![Overview](overview.png)

-After starting this example with `docker compose up` you can go to http://localhost to start some processes.
+After starting this example with `docker compose up` you can go to http://localhost to start some processes by using user `ivy` with password `ivy`.
 Navigate to http://localhost:3000 to see and analyze the monitoring dashboard in Grafana.

 ![Monitoring](monitoring.png)